Rose Park Primary School: Present day

 Rose Park Primary School has an enrolment of approximately 580 students in 24 classes from Reception to Year 7.
 About 15% are School Card Holders, who are exempt from some school and associated fees.
 Classes are arranged in composite year groupings.

-Due to enrolment restrictions, the school's catchment area is zoned.
-The zoned area includes part of the City of Burnside bounded by Fullarton Road, Greenhill Road, Portrush Road and Kensington Road, and part of the City of Norwood, Payneham & St Peters bounded by George Street, William Road, Angas Street and Dequetteville Terrace.
-This area falls in District 4 – East.
-The school is also referred to as 0169.

 Old Scholars Association

 An Old Scholars' Association meets periodically and holds a reunion each year in October.
 Old Scholars maintain an archival collection; the archives provide a history of the school since its inception.